Towards building the OP-Mapped WENO schemes: A general methodology: Introduction

 In this article, the idea of introducing the \textit{OP} criterion into the design of the mapping functions proposed in \cite{MOP-WENO-ACMk} is extended to various existing mapped WENO schemes.
-In fact, a general formula for the mapping functions of various existing mapped WENO schemes is obtained that allows the extension of the \textit{OP} criterion to all existing mapped WENO schemes.
-The notation MOP-WENO-X is used to denote the improved mapped WENO scheme considerring the \textit{OP} criterion based on the existing WENO-X scheme.
+First of all, we give a common name of \textit{OP-Mapped WENO} to the family of the mapped WENO schemes whose mappings are \textit{OP}.
+A general formula for the mapping functions of various existing mapped WENO schemes is obtained that allows the extension of the \textit{OP} criterion to all existing mapped WENO schemes.
+The notation MOP-WENO-X is used to denote the improved mapped WENO scheme considering the \textit{OP} criterion based on the existing WENO-X scheme.
 A new function named \textbf{minDist} is defined (see Definition \ref{definition:minDist} in subsection \ref{subsec:newMapping} below).
 A general algorithm to construct \textit{OP} mappings through the existing mapping functions by using the \textbf{minDist} function is proposed.
-Extensive numerical tests are conducted to demonstrate the performances of the MOP-WENO-X schemes: (1) a series of accuracy tests shows the capacity of the MOP-WENO-X schemes to achieve the optimal convergence order in smooth regions with first-order critical points and their advantages in long output time simulations of the propblems with very high-order critical points; (2) the one-dimensional linear advection equation with two kinds of initial conditions for long output times are then presented to demonstrate that the MOP-WENO-X schemes can obtain high resolution and meanwhile avoid spurious oscillation near discontinuities; (3) some benchmark tests of steady problems with strong shock waves modeled via the two dimensional Euler equations are computed, it is clear that the MOP-WENO-X schemes also enjoy significant advantage in reducing the post-shock oscillations.
+Extensive numerical tests are conducted to demonstrate the performances of the MOP-WENO-X schemes: (1) a series of accuracy tests shows the capacity of the MOP-WENO-X schemes to achieve the optimal convergence order in smooth regions with first-order critical points and their advantages in long output time simulations of the problems with very high-order critical points; (2) the one-dimensional linear advection equation with two kinds of initial conditions for long output times are then presented to demonstrate that the MOP-WENO-X schemes can obtain high resolution and meanwhile avoid spurious oscillation near discontinuities; (3) some benchmark tests of steady problems with strong shock waves modeled via the two-dimensional Euler equations are computed, it is clear that the MOP-WENO-X schemes also enjoy a significant advantage in reducing the post-shock oscillations.